 |Organization, Consolidation and Presentation of Financial Statements [Abstract]|

 NOTE A – BASIS OF PRESENTATION AND SIGNIFICANT ACCOUNTING POLICIES

-A summary of the significant accounting policies applied in the preparation of the accompanying condensed consolidated financial statements follows.
+A summary of the significant accounting policies applied in the preparation of the accompanying consolidated financial statements follows.

 Business and Basis of Presentation